mitranim/prax/docs/scripts/views/api.md

 `RenderQue.global` singleton, which you can use to control their updates.

-React already uses pausing and batching internally, but only for DOM event listeners that it controls. `RenderQue` lets you deploy this optimisation anywhere.
+React already uses pausing and batching internally, but only for DOM event listeners that it controls. `RenderQue` lets you deploy this optimization anywhere.
 The most common use case is a network callback.
 Example:

 ```js